OneID

 After

-The shift also unlocked new distribution models.
-A new-tab experience made easier for customers to trigger verification via email, or generate QR codes for in-person scenarios, such as age checks in self-service environments.
+It also unlocked something we hadn't expected: new distribution channels.
+A standalone URL made it possible for customers to trigger verification via email, or generate QR codes for in-person scenarios, such as age checks at self-service kiosks, for example.
+A small structural change, with a long tail of consequences.

 1. Reducing cognitive load